rben01/DataInterpolations.jl/docs/src/methods.md

 Notice that this is a function on the whole array of `t` and expects an array for the predicted `u` out.
 This choice of `m` is the assumption that our function is of the form `p1*sin(p2*t)+p3*cos(p4*t)`.
 We want to find the `p` to match our data.
-Let's start with the guess of every `p` being zero, that is `p=ones(4)`.
+Let's start with the guess of every `p` being one, that is `p=ones(4)`.
 Then we would fit this curve using:

 ```@example tutorial